Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 How is CT Lung Screening Performed?

+There are no preparations required for this study.
 During the exam, patients lie on their backs on an exam table with arms above the head.
 They must hold their breath briefly as the pictures are being taken.
 For a short period of time, the body may be covered by a scanner, but the scanner is open at the back and front so that the patient can see out.
-The technologist is always able to see and hear the patient during the 15-minute procedure.
+The technologist is always able to see and hear the patient during the 5-minute procedure.

 Why is Lung Screening Important?